Andresantos01/TDD-nodejs/README.md

 ## Installation

-download or clone this project and then install:
+download or clone this project and then install all dependencies:
 ```bash
   cd TDD-nodejs
   npm install